alexnathanson/solarserver/README.md

 Preparing the USB cable
 * cut a USB cable in half
 * Solder the USB- wires of both halfs back together and connect to GND of Pi<br>
-* Connect the USB+ of the incoming side to the Vin+
+* Connect the USB+ of the incoming side to the Vin+ pin of the INA219
-* Connect the USB+ of the outgoing side to the Vin- pins
+* Connect the USB+ of the outgoing side to the Vin- pin of the INA219

 Installing CircuitPython Libraries on Raspberry Pi https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi